rohitgupta24/unet_from_scratch/README.md

 ![GitHub Logo](images/2.png)

-Part on Left is Encoder(Downsampling) and Right Part is Decoder(Upsampling) and Concatenation of feature maps or right and left is responsible for localization information (Bottom Part)
+Part on Left is Encoder(Downsampling) and Right Part is Decoder(Upsampling) and Concatenation of feature maps or right and left is responsible for localization information (Bottom Part)k

+The architecture consists of a contracting path to capture context and a symmetric expanding path that enables precise localization.
+The typical use of convolutional networks is on classification tasks, where the output to an image is a single class label.
+However, in many visual tasks, especially in biomedical image processing, the desired output should include localization, i.e., a class label is supposed to be assigned to each pixel.

+Training data in number of p[atches is much larger than number of training images.